MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-vdi-recommendations-2004.md

 ### Universal Windows Platform (UWP) application cleanup

 One of the goals of a virtual desktop image is to be as light as possible with respect to persistent storage.
 One way to reduce the size of the image is to remove UWP applications (apps) that won't be used in the environment.
 With UWP apps, there are the main application files, also known as the payload.
-There is a small amount of data stored in each user’s profile for application specific settings.
-There is also a small amount of data in the ‘All User’s’ profile.
+There is a small amount of data stored in each user’s profile for application-specific settings.
+There is also a small amount of data in the "All Users" profile.

 In addition, all UWP apps are registered at either the user or machine level at some point after startup for the device, and login for the user.
 The UWP apps, which include the Start Menu and the Windows Shell, perform various tasks at or after installation, and again when a user logs in for the first time, and to a lesser extent at subsequent logins.
 For all UWP apps, there are occasional evaluations that take place, such as: